 Many of my private English students are confused by words like RAISE and RISE.
 Words with a similar sound or meaning.
 I often confuse similar words in Japanese too!
 (My second language.)

 As a teacher, my job is to explain these words in a clear way that is easy to remember. ✔

 More than 1 of my private students were confused by the verbs RAISE and RISE.
 I created the lesson in this post to help them learn the difference.
 I hope it is helpful for you too. 👍

 The verb raise has over 12 uses, rise has around 15!
 I have chosen 2 meanings of each word that my students confused.
-The definitions are below.
+You will find the definitions are below in this post.

 The key difference is that rise is an intransitive verb.
 What is an intransitive verb?
 From https://grammar.yourdictionary.com/parts-of-speech/verbs/intransitive-verbs.html